AustinCodingAcademy/advanced-express-practice/README.md

 XXXXXXXX

 # Part 5 - Database
-* In src/index.js, import and use mongoose.
-Connect to a database "advanced-express-practice"
-* Create the mongoose models for Contact, Vehicle, Comment Product
-* CommentModel - body
+X In src/index.js, import and use mongoose.
+Connect to a database "advanced-express-practice" X Create the mongoose models for Contact, Vehicle, Comment Product X CommentModel - body
-* ContactModel - name, occupation, avatar
+X ContactModel - name, occupation, avatar
-* VehicleModel - year, make, model
+X VehicleModel - year, make, model
-* ProductModel - name, description
+X ProductModel - name, description
-* Change the code in the controllers to use the Models instead of hard coded arrays
+X Change the code in the controllers to use the Models instead of hard coded arrays

 ### Points
 * Base - 10pts